Blog

 If that isn’t reason enough to consider Invisalign, the aligners and retainers are incredibly convenient and comfortable.
 Because you can remove them for eating, sticky, tough, or chewy foods aren’t off-limits.
 This flexibility also makes brushing your teeth easier.

 The Invisalign process begins with a free consultation.
-If you decide it’s right for you, we’ll move onto an Itero Scanner (radiation-free) 3D imaging session in which we scan your teeth and send results to Invisalign.
+If you decide it’s right for you, we’ll move onto a 3D imaging session (radiation-free) with our Itero scanner, in which we scan your teeth and send results to Invisalign.
 They’ll forward an interactive digital model of your teeth, outlining your custom treatment plan — you’ll get a sneak peek at your new smile every step of the way.

 From there, we’ll set you up with aligners and schedule your mid-treatment checkup.
 Depending on the severity of your case, the process will take between six months and one year.